4 Billboard Analysis

 • Do we want to consider all the data?
 In this case, no: We only want titles that have a current_rank of 1.
 This means we will filter before any summarizing.

-• Then we want to count the number of rows with the same performer and title combinations.
+• Do we need to put our data into buckets before we summarize it?
+In the end we want to count the number of rows with the same performer and title combinations.
 This means we need to group_by both performer and title.

-• Since we are counting rows, we need use n() as our summarize function, which counts the number or rows in each group.
+• How should we summarize to get our answer?
+Since we are counting rows, we need use n() as our summarize function, which counts the number or rows in each group.

 So let’s step through this with code: